 Employees working at an essential business who are unable to work remotely may request to be permitted to wear, or be provided with, cloth masks or facial coverings in an effort to reduce the spread of COVID-19.
 Employers should consider if this action would help lessen the anxiety felt by employees and allow the use of masks as an additional precautionary measure.
 Consideration should be taken, however, as to whether the face covering may cause a safety hazard if operating machinery.

 OSHA generally requires employers to pay for the cost of PPE.
-Although cloth face coverings are not technically considered PPE under OSHA, if an employer requires employees to wear a cloth face covering in the workplace, the employer should cover the costs associated with the face covering.
+Although cloth face coverings are not considered PPE under OSHA, if an employer requires employees to wear a cloth face covering in the workplace, the employer should consider covering the costs associated with the face covering.

 Lastly, if an employer requires employees to wear face coverings in the workplace, and an employee refuses, the employer should ask questions of the employee to better understand their reason for refusal.
 Employers will need to take into consideration any religious protections under Title VII or if the employee may need a related reasonable accommodation under the Americans with Disabilities Act (ADA).